Oncolytic Virotherapy for Multiple Myeloma Using Vesicular Stomatitis Virus

 - Providing a new approach to the treatment of multiple myeloma

-- Exploiting novel imaging strategies to monitor virus in vivo
+- Exploiting novel imaging strategies to monitor the virus in vivo

 - Optimizing vesicular stomatitis virus therapy by identifying key factors contributing to myeloma destruction and combination therapy approaches to enhance therapeutic response